Vyral/john-graham/_posts/2020-06-22-q-what-does-the-future-of-our-market-look-like.md

 Given all these differences, we expect our current market to hold steady and for home values to continue to appreciate.
 It’s a great time to both buy and sell a home; there are plenty of buyers in the market with low inventory, and interest rates make homes very affordable.&nbsp;&nbsp;

 Hopefully, this information has helped put our current position into perspective.
-If you have any further questions about the market or about buying or selling homes, don’t hesitate to reach out to us.
+If you have any further questions about the market or buying or selling homes, don’t hesitate to reach out to us.